Skjeggy/dataing/2_semester/IKT204/The five layers of the internet.md

 ## Physical Layer
 The lowest layer of the five-layer network model that defines how the cables, network cards, wireless transmitters connect to the networks and the networks to the internet.

+physical layer is to move the individual bits within the frame from one node to the next.